quicwg/base-drafts/draft-ietf-quic-transport.md

 with the one transport parameter.

-Extensions that modify or replace core protocol functionality (including frame types) will be difficult to combine with other extensions which modify or replace the same functionality unless the behavior of the combination is explicitly defined.
+Extensions that modify or replace core protocol functionality (including frame types) will be difficult to combine with other extensions that modify or replace the same functionality unless the behavior of the combination is explicitly defined.
 Such extensions SHOULD define their interaction with previously-defined extensions modifying the same protocol components.